 Truckipedia Blog Category - 5 Safe Driving Tips for Truckers This Holiday Season

-The holiday season is officially here and our 12 Days of Giving at First Truck is well underway!
+The holiday season is officially here and our 12 Days of Giving at Velocity Truck Centres is well underway!
 Enter for a chance to win some incredible giveaways, holiday downloads, and fun activities for the whole family.
 Make sure to check back and stay tuned to our social media channels for a new way to take part every day until December 23rd.

 This time of year is certainly busy and the roads see an increase in traffic with Christmas shoppers, people travelling to visit loved ones, utility vehicles, and delivery trucks.
 Combine that with extreme weather conditions and it’s no wonder there are statistically more stressed-out drivers and accidents during the holidays.